Request to Become Licensed to Operate in Kentucky

 A license to operate and advertise in Kentucky is required for any school, whether non-profit, for-profit or an out-of-state public institution.
 Licensure is also required of religious and online programs, unless it is an in-state religious college with specific activities that merit an exemption.
 These are decided on a case-by-case basis.

-To begin the licensure process, please contact the Director of Postsecondary Licensing in order to request additional information about the application for licensure and fee before you submit the application:
+To begin the licensure process, please contact the Executive Director of Postsecondary Licensing in order to request additional information about the application for licensure and fee before you submit the application:

 - In-state institution application for licensure.